sefunmi4/qpp-gcc/include/qpp/api/README.md

 ## Backend selection

 `Program` instances obtain a backend via `BackendFactory`.
-By default the factory prefers a hardware `QPUBackend` when available and falls back to the `LocalSimBackend` simulator.
+When compiled with `QPP_ENABLE_QPU=1` the factory prefers a hardware `QPUBackend` when available and falls back to the `LocalSimBackend` simulator.
+Without that macro defined only the simulator backend is constructed.

 The selection can be overridden: